ShairozS/EasySAT/README.md

 What are some of the things it can do currentely?
 ```
-1) Generate random K-SAT formula with a set number of clauses and literals.
+> Generate random K-SAT formula with a set number of clauses and literals.

-2) Read in formulas from different benchmarks (in .cnf format).
+> Read in formulas from different benchmarks (in .cnf format).

-3) Test multiple solvers including BFS, DPLL, CaDiCaL, Glucose, Minicard and more.
+> Test multiple solvers including BFS, DPLL, CaDiCaL, Glucose, Minicard and more.

-4) Implement custom solvers and benchmark them against existing implementations.
+> Provide metadata on instances, including variable activity and positive/negative correlations

+> Count the number of solutions to a SAT instance

+> Output the backbone of a SAT instance
 ```

 Are there sample tutorials to get started with?